timelyportfolio/rCharts_dygraphs/retail.md

 Recent price performance by the Retail Industry group seems mighty strong.
 We already set up the framework for using [`dygraphs`](http://dygraphs.com) to explore the Kenneth French [industry dataset](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html) in [this post](http://timelyportfolio.blogspot.com/2013/11/dygraphs-with-bigger-data-us-industries.html).
 In honor of Black Friday, let's use it now to focus on US Retail with some help from the R package `PerformanceAnalytics`.

-Nothing odd really stands out after this inspection.
-However, if you look at the Dow Jones US Retail Index, a much different picture appears.

-Happy Black Friday!

 ---